-If you go out of business, or stop paying wages, mark the final return box and show the date final wages were paid at the top of Form 941-SS for the quarter in which you made the final payment.
+If you go out of business, or stop paying wages, mark the final return box and show the date final wages were paid on Form 941-SS for the quarter in which you made the final payment.

-Household employers reporting social security and Medicare taxes and/or withheld income tax.
+Household employers reporting social security and Medicare taxes.
 If you are a sole proprietor and file Form 941-SS for business employees, you may include taxes for household employees on your Form 941-SS.
-Otherwise, report social security and Medicare taxes and income tax withholding for household employees on Schedule H (Form 1040), Household Employment Taxes.
+Otherwise, report social security and Medicare taxes for household employees on Schedule H (Form 1040), Household Employment Taxes.
 See Pub.
 926, Household Employer's Tax Guide, for more information.